pip-services/pip-services-docs/content/en/net/messaging/_index.md

 no_list: true
 weight: 30
 description: >
-    Asynchronous Messaging for Pip.Services in .NET
+    Asynchronous Messaging for Pip.Services in .NET.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    The Messaging module contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
+    It contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
 ---

 ### Modules